bitfinexcom/bitfinex-terminal/README.md

 Bitfinex Terminal offers market data as live data streams and is built on top of [Dazaar](https://github.com/bitfinexcom/dazaar).
 It offers first class support for Algo Traders by offering market data over a distributed database to everyone.

 There are free and paid market data streams available.
 They give algo traders and data scientists easy and fast access to our historical trading data.
 Trading data is easy to download and replicate.
 It is shared on a P2P network - like BitTorrent - but with a database interface.
 Also, unlike with BitTorrent, you won't have to download everything until you can use it, streaming time ranges is supported.
 And if you decide to download more data, e.g. from an earlier timeframe, it will of course preserve the data ordered.
-Free data comes in a nice B-Tree and orderbooks in compressed append-only logs, both guarantee fast access.
+Free data comes in a nice B-Tree.
+Order and funding books are in compressed append-only logs, both guarantee fast access.

-Our paid streams give access to historical orderbook data.
-Bitfinex Terminal Orderbooks contain the snapshotted data of all Bitfinex orderbooks.
+Our paid streams give access to historical orderbook data and historical funding book data.
-Every five seconds the orderbook data is recorded, which gives an insight into important characterisitcs of the market, i.e. liquidity over time.
+Every five seconds we record the data of the funding and order books, which gives an insight into important characterisitcs of the market, i.e. liquidity over time.
 The data is compressed using an effective algorithm, which allows for fast data transfer and small storage footprints.

 ## Table of Contents